dplusplus1024/bitcorn-hole/INSTRUCTIONS.md

 ## Gameplay
 - Players alternate throws, with one bean bag per turn, aiming for the hole on the board opposite them.
-- The bean bag must be removed from the hole immediately after each point is scored to continue gameplay.
+- The bean bag must be removed from the hole immediately after each point is scored before the game can continue.

 ## Scoring
 Landing a bean bag in the hole earns 1 point; landing on the board earns no points.